quicwg/base-drafts/draft-ietf-quic-transport.md

 represent the packet number are reduced by including only the least significant bits of the packet number.

-In the long packet header, the least significant 32 bits are used.
-In the short packet header, the number of significant bits are encoded in the most significant two bits of the first octet of the encoded packet number:
+In the long packet header, the least significant 32 bits of the packet number are encoded into the Packet Number field.

+In the short packet header, a variable number of significant bits are encoded.
+One or two of the most significant bits of the first octet determine how many bits of the packet number are provided, as shown in {{pn-encodings}}.

 | First octet pattern | Encoded Length | Bits Present |
 |:--------------------|:---------------|:-------------|
 | 0b0xxxxxxx          | 1 octet        | 7            |
 | 0b10xxxxxx          | 2              | 14           |
 | 0b11xxxxxx          | 4              | 30           |
+{: #pn-encodings title="Short Header Packet Number Encodings"}

 Note that these encodings are similar to those in {{integer-encoding}}, but use different values.

-The encoded packet number is protected as described in Section 5.6 {{QUIC-TLS}}.
+The encoded packet number is protected as described in Section 5.6
-Protection of the packet number is removed prior to recovering the full packet number.The full packet number is reconstructed at the receiver based on the value of the most significant two bits in the first octet (to determine the number of least significant bits present), and the largest packet number received on a successfully authenticated packet.
+{{QUIC-TLS}}.
+Protection of the packet number is removed prior to recovering the full packet number.
+The full packet number is reconstructed at the receiver based on the number of significant bits present, the content of those bits, and the largest packet number received on a successfully authenticated packet.
 Recovering the full packet number is necessary to successfully remove packet protection.

 Once packet number protection is removed, the packet number is decoded by finding the packet number value that is closest to the next expected packet.